 The Takeaway

-What is the meaning of EBITDA in business?
 EBITDA is a way to quickly gauge how a business is performing with its core operations.
-The argument in favor of EBITDA is that many expenses can distract investors from a company’s core vitality; the argument against it is that items excluded from EBITDA — interest, taxes, and depreciation/amortization — are still real items with financial implications that should not be dismissed or ignored.EBITDA can be helpful for seeing how your business performs from year to year and how it compares to the industry averages, but it does not reflect its real income.
+The argument in favor of EBITDA is that many expenses can distract investors from a company’s core vitality.
+The argument against it is that items excluded from EBITDA — interest, taxes, and depreciation/amortization — are still real items with financial implications that should not be dismissed or ignored.EBITDA can be helpful for seeing how your business performs from year to year and how it compares to the industry averages, but it does not reflect its real income.
 That's why if you’re exploring business loans or looking to attract an investor, EBITDA will likely be one of several metrics (including your annual revenue, net income, and business credit score) used to gauge the financial health of your business.

 3 Small Business Loan Tips